 God has provided the seed, the soil and the environment.
 Man must do the rest.
-But he must not be like the Israelites in the desert, who gathered more than they could eat, and the food spoiled (Ex.
-16:16-23).
-The Parable of the Rich Fool, in the Gospel of Luke, illustrates the danger of hording food by a few and let it spoil (Lk.
-12:13-21).
-The Parable of the Rich man and Lazarus shows how God deals with people that do not share their abundance with the needy or disabled (Lk.
-16:19-31).
+But he must not be like the Israelites in the desert, who gathered more than they could eat, and the food spoiled (Exodus 16:16-23).
+The Parable of the Rich Fool, in the Gospel of Luke, illustrates the danger of hording food by a few and let it spoil (Luke 12:13-21).
+The Parable of the Rich man and Lazarus shows how God deals with people that do not share their abundance with the needy and the disabled (Luke 16:19-31).
 In our part of the world, food has become a commodity and big business instead of a basic necessity.
 We no longer consume anything that merely satisfies hunger.
-We are moving fast into the direction Joseph placed Egypt in, where bread turned Pharaoh into a god (Gen. 41).
+We are moving fast into the direction Joseph placed Egypt in, where bread turned Pharaoh into a god (Genesis 41).
 The same happened to Russia and China, where the states became like gods.
-In North America, conglomerates in the interest of profits have swallowed up the bread maker or the small farmer.
+In North America, conglomerates are in the interest of profits have swallowed up the bread-maker and the small farmer.
 What will happen in a welfare state, that can no longer feed its dependants?

 I know exactly what will happen because I lived through World War II, and ended up as a homeless refugee among total strangers.
 During the first four years, we farmed and suffered no shortage on food.
 The people from the cities came begging and trading their valuables for food.
 Their valuables were far more worth than the food they received.
 I was about thirteen, when I raised rabbits and sold them to a lady for twenty Marks a piece.
 She added her price on top for an animal that cost me literally nothing.
 The Russians drove us from our farm, and we, too, began to trade our valuables for bread.
 We traded one valuable horse for food and a carriage, so we could earn a living with one horse.
 I was picking up women, mostly mothers from the cities, and I drove them to a large farming community, where they traded anything they had, including their bodies, to feed their children.
 Our horse died and so did our temporary livelihood.
 We, who abhorred breaking the law, resorted to stealing grain from the farmers, to make bread.
 Also the farmers secretly stored food and kept it from the Nazis.
 Regulations were forcing people to cheat in order to live.